-Santa Monica, California April 23, 1998
+Santa Monica, California April 14, 1999

-WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING, PLEASE COMPLETE, SIGN, DATE AND PROMPTLY RETURN THE ENCLOSED PROXY CARD IN THE POSTAGE-PREPAID ENVELOPE PROVIDED.
-IF YOU ATTEND THE ANNUAL MEETING, YOU MAY VOTE IN PERSON IF YOU WISH, EVEN IF YOU HAVE PREVIOUSLY RETURNED YOUR PROXY CARD.
-THE MACERICH COMPANY 401 WILSHIRE BOULEVARD NO. 700 SANTA MONICA, CALIFORNIA 90401
+WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING, PLEASE COMPLETE, SIGN, DATE AND PROMPTLY RETURN THE ENCLOSED PROXY IN THE POSTAGE-PREPAID ENVELOPE PROVIDED.
+IF YOU ATTEND THE ANNUAL MEETING, YOU MAY VOTE IN PERSON IF YOU WISH, EVEN IF YOU HAVE PREVIOUSLY RETURNED YOUR PROXY.

+THE MACERICH COMPANY

+401 WILSHIRE BOULEVARD

+NO. 700

+SANTA MONICA, CALIFORNIA 90401

+PROXY STATEMENT

-PROXY STATEMENT FOR 1998 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 29, 1998
+FOR 1999 ANNUAL MEETING OF STOCKHOLDERS

+TO BE HELD ON MAY 20, 1999

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of The Macerich Company, a Maryland corporation (the "Company"), for use at the 1998 Annual Meeting of Stockholders of the Company to be held on Friday, May 29, 1998 at 9:00 a.m., and at any adjournment or postponement thereof (the "Annual Meeting").
+This Proxy Statement is furnished in connection with the solicitation of Proxies by the Board of Directors of The Macerich Company, a Maryland corporation (the "Company"), for use at its 1999 Annual Meeting of Stockholders to be held on Thursday, May 20, 1999 at 10:00 a.m. local time, and at any adjournment or postponement thereof (the "Annual Meeting").

-This Proxy Statement and the accompanying Notice of Annual Meeting and Proxy Card are first being sent to stockholders on or about April 23, 1998.
-The Board of Directors has fixed the close of business on April 15, 1998 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
+This Proxy Statement and the accompanying Notice of Annual Meeting and Proxy are first being sent to stockholders on or about April 14, 1999.
+The Board of Directors has fixed the close of business on March 24, 1999 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
 Only stockholders of record of the Company's common stock, \$.01 par value per share (the "Common Stock"), at the close of business on the Record Date will be entitled to notice of and to vote at the Annual Meeting.
 The Common Stock constitutes the only class of securities of the Company authorized to vote.
-As of the Record Date, there were 28,904,881 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
-Holders of the close of business on the Record Date will be entitled to use the Company authorized to one vote for each share held by them.
+As of the Record Date, there were 34,102,805 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
+Holders of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held by them.
 Under the Company's charter and applicable law, a stockholder is not entitled to cumulate his or her votes in the election of directors.

 The presence, in person or by proxy, of holders entitled to cast at least a majority of all the votes entitled to be cast is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
-Assuming the presence of a quorum, the three director nominees receiving the highest number of votes cast at the Annual Meeting will be elected, and the affirmative vote of a majority of all of the votes cast at the Annual Meeting will be required for the ratification of the appointment of Coopers & Lybrand LLP to serve as the Company's independent accountants.
-Under Maryland law, abstentions and broker "non-votes" (i.e., proxies from brokers or nominees that disclaim their authority to vote such shares on a particular matter) will count toward the presence of a quorum.
-Although abstentions in respect of a particular matter are treated as present and entitled to vote at the Annual Meeting, broker "non-votes" are treated as present but not entitled to vote.
-Neither broker non-votes nor abstentions, however, are counted as votes cast.
+Assuming the presence of a quorum, the three director nominees receiving the highest number of votes cast at the Annual Meeting will be elected, and the affirmative vote of a majority of all of the votes cast on the matter at the Annual Meeting will be required for the ratification of the appointment of PricewaterhouseCoopers LLP to serve as the Company's independent accountants.
+Under Maryland law, abstentions will count toward the presence of a quorum.
+Abstentions are not counted as votes cast and will have no effect on the vote for the election of directors or the ratification of the appointment of PricewaterhouseCoopers LLP.